Khushboo17630/E-Commerce-Data-Analysis/README.md

 1.)
 Library Imports:

-Imported necessary libraries such as pandas, matplotlib, seaborn, and SQLite for data manipulation, visualization, and database interaction.
+Imported necessary libraries such as pandas, Matplotlib, seaborn, and MySQL for data manipulation, visualization, and database interaction.

 2.)
 Database Connection:

-Established a connection to an SQLite database containing E-Commerce data.
+Established a connection to MySQL database containing E-Commerce data.

 3.)
 Data Extraction: